djcard/boxlang-docs/boxlang-language/reference/built-in-functions/system/RunThreadInContext.md

 # Function: `RunThreadInContext`

-Executes the code in the callback with a speciec parent context so a specific application name is visible and an optional sessionID, or a specific context can be provided from another request.
+Executes the code in the callback with a specific parent context so a specific application name is visible and an optional sessionID, or a specific context can be provided from another request.

 If context is provided, application name and sessionID are not allowed.